claudiobritof/Meetings-Calendar/README.md

 # Meetings-Calendar
 Make scheduling meetings faster and more practical.

-Problem: I have a tech-project team with 3 other members.
-As we live in different cities, our meetings are always online, and we always lose too much time and spend too much energy scheduling it.
-To solve this unproductive task, this project aims to facilitate the convergence of schedules between members of a team, to make scheduling meetings faster and more practical.
+Problem: I used to work on a tech-project team with 3 other members.
+As, by the time, we lived in different cities, our meetings were always online, and we always lost too much time and spent too much energy scheduling it.

+To solve this unproductive task, this project facilitated the convergence of schedules between members of both front-end and back-end teams, by displaying the meeting schedule for each day of a work week.
+It uses a set of imported modules and defines meeting times for each day, following each members' personal schedule.

+<b>Prerequisites:  </b>
+To run this project, you just need to have Python installed on your system.
+The code is compatible with Python 3.

+<b>Setup:  </b>
+1. Clone the project repository or copy the code into a Python file.
+2. Make sure you have the necessary dependencies installed.
+The code relies on the defs module and imports monday, tuesday, wednesday, thursday, and friday.
+Those contains members' schedule.
+3. Run the Python script using your preferred method (e.g., command line, IDE, etc.).

+<b>Usage:  </b>
+Upon running the script, the program will display the meeting schedule for each day of the week.
+The meeting times are divided into three categories: Front-End, Back-End, and SENA (Front and Back teams together).

+The meeting times are printed in the following format:

+<Day of the Week> Meeting Time
+Front-end: <Front-End Meeting Time>
+Back-end: <Back-End Meeting Time>
+SENA: <SENA Meeting Time>

+For example:

+MONDAY Meeting Time
+Front-end: 09:00
+Back-end: 10:30
+SENA: 11:45

+The program also specifies the duration of each meeting, which is set to 30 minutes.